 In this SQL Server section, we will understand how to create a SQL Server Trigger to increment ID after performing the UPDATE operation.

-For this task in SQL Server, we will create an AFTER Trigger in SQL Server to increment the ID value.
-Again for this implementation, we are going to use the tblUSAStates table, but this time we will create an AFTER Trigger.
+We will create an AFTER Trigger in SQL Server to increment the ID value.
+Again, for this implementation, we are going to use the tblUSAStates table, but this time, we will create an AFTER Trigger.

 Here is the SQL query for the AFTER Trigger in SQL Server.